jo3rn/blockchAIn/README.md

 }
 ```
 Wait, that is way more than just an exam attendance.
+Well yes.
+Otherwise, we wouldn't need an additional class :)

-Additionally, we have a `timestamp`, which is not a necessity but nice to have.
+One attribute is the `timestamp`, which is not a necessity but nice to have.
 Not only can we later trace the creation date of the block, but it also helps with checking consistency,
 e.g. a block later on in the chain could not have an earlier timestamp than any previous block.